Tebedu District: Facilities

-Tebedu District has good facilites.
+Tebedu District has good facilities.
 It has two health clinics, namely Tebedu Health Clinic and Amo Health Clinic.
 Some schools that operate in this district are Sekolah Menengah Kebangsaan Tebedu, Sekolah Kebangsaan Tebedu, Sekolah Kebangsaan Gahat Mawang, Sekolah Kebangsaan Kujang Mawang, Sekolah Kebangsaan Tesu, Sekolah Kebangsaan Temong, Sekolah Kebangsaan Tepoi, Sekolah Kebangsaan Sungan, Sekolah Kebangsaan Sungai Sameran, Sekolah Kebangsaan Tema and Sekolah Kebangsaan Kujang Sain.
 Telecommunication is provided by Telekom Malaysia, Celcom, Maxis and DiGi, while the water supply is managed by Bekalan Air Bersih (Clean Water Supply) by JKR in 30 villages including Tebedu Town and through gravity feed in 20 villages.
 SESCO (Sarawak Energy) handles the electricity supply across the district.
 Tebedu is also connected through the Serian-Tebedu Road which has a length of 38 km.

 Built since 1990, the Tebedu ICQS (Immigration, Customs, Quarantine and Security (ICQS) Complex at the border crossing was planned for upgrading or rebuilding in 2018 to further improve its services and facilities to be on par with the ICQS at Entikong in Indonesia as well as to foster cross-border trade and tourism between Indonesia and Malaysia.
 The government also envisioned Tebedu ICQS as a modern complex with the latest infrastructure to facilitate cross-border movement and trade.
 These initiatives will develop Tebedu into an economic area and to strengthen the security between Sarawak and West Kalimantan.